sanjayrawat1/bookshop/catalog-service/README.md

 `$ docker push ghcr.io/<your-github-username>/my-image:1.0.0`

 Go to your GitHub account, navigate to your profile page, and enter the Packages section.
 You should see a new my-image entry.

+### Packaging Spring Boot application as container images
+Packaging a Spring Boot application as a container image means that the application will run in an isolated context, including computational resources and network.
+Two main questions may arise from this isolation:
+1. How can you reach the application through the network?
+2. How can you make it interact with other containers?

+By default, containers join an isolated network inside the Docker host.
+If you want to access any container from your local network, you must explicitly configure the port mapping.
+For example, when you ran the Catalog Service application, you specified the mapping as an argument to the docker run command:
+-p 8080:8080 (where the first is the external port and the second is the container port).

+Docker has a built-in DNS server that can enable containers in the same network to find each other using the container name rather than a hostname or an IP address.
+For example, Catalog Service will be able to call the PostgreSQL server through the URL jdbc:postgresql://bookshop-postgres:5432, where bookshop-postgres is the container name.

+The Catalog Service container can directly interact with the PostgreSQL container because they are both on the same Docker network.

+Let’s create a network inside which Catalog Service and PostgreSQL can talk to each other using the container name instead of an IP address or a hostname.

+`$ docker network create catalog-network`

+Verify that the network has been successfully created:

+`$ docker network ls`

+Now start PostgreSQL container, specifying that it should be part of catalog-network.
+Using the **--net** argument ensures the container will join the specified network and rely on the Docker built-in DNS server:

+`$ docker run -d --name bookshop-postgres --net catalog-network -e POSTGRES_USER=user -e POSTGRES_PASSWORD=password -e POSTGRES_DB=catalog
+-p 5432:5432 postgres:14.2`

+Now first build the JAR artifacts:

+`$ ./gradlew clean bootJar`

+Build the container image:

+`$ docker build -t catalog-service .`

+Run the Docker container image using port forwarding to 9001 and using the Docker build-in DNS server to connect to the catalog-network:

+`$ docker run --name catalog-service --net catalog-network -p 9001:9001 -e SPRING_DATASOURCE_URL=jdbc:postgresql://bookshop-postgres:5432/catalog
+-e SPRING_PROFILES_ACTIVE=test-data catalog-service`